esgameco/npapi/README.md

 The main goal of this branch is to remove all inefficiencies.
 Using a database seems to be a big inefficiency.
 I will switch to in memory caching, then import/exporting to/from a database.

+## Changes

+- Switched from database with caching to entirely caching with export/import
+- Switched clients from info+runner to info only
+    - Client runner has it's own class

 ## Features
 - Supports registration, account activation, creating a pet, trudy's surprise, and multiple dailies.
 - Proxy services to find open proxies that work for neopets.
 Supports Socks proxies (maybe).